Sinusitis (Sinus Infection)

 Irritants

-Swelling of the lining of the nose can also be caused by irritants like air pollution, smoke and chemical irritants (e.g. some sprays containing pesticides), disinfectants and household detergents.
-Again, this can impair sinus drainage through narrowing or blocking the opening to the sinuses and in turn causing infection.
+Swelling of the lining of the nose can also be caused by irritants like air pollution, smoke and chemicals (e.g. some sprays containing pesticides), disinfectants and household detergents.
+Again, this can impair sinus drainage by narrowing or blocking the opening to the sinuses and in turn causes infection.

 Allergies